Kavitha7/Projects/Computer Vision Projects/XRay classification using Resnet/README.md

 ### Network building:

-1. Using Resnet 18 architecture.
+1. Using Resnet 18 architecture
-2. Weighted cross enropy to deal with class imbalance.
+2. Using weighted cross entropy to deal with class imbalance
 3. Evaluation metric - AUC